 In addition, the AXA Group has put in place policies to support its commitment to ethical business practices across the organisation.
 These include:

-- The AXA Group Human Rights Policy, whichaims to ensure that (i) the Group does not cause or contribute to adverse human rights impacts and (ii) such impacts are addressed when they occur.
+- The AXA Group Human Rights Policy1, which aims to ensure that (i) the Group does not cause or contribute to adverse human rights impacts and (ii) such impacts are addressed when they occur.
 The policy also sets out AXA’s commitment to identify, prevent and/or mitigate adverse indirect human rights impacts that are linked to its operations or services, through its business relationships or projects it has invested in or insured.

 The AXA Group Human Rights Policy, the Guide and the principles and standards mentioned above all apply to the Companies.
-The senior officers of the Companies all complied with the annual certification process in relation to the Guide in 2016 and were asked to ensure their teams were aware of the Guide and its contents.
+The senior officers of the Companies all complied with the annual certification process in relation to the Guide in 2017 and were asked to ensure their teams were aware of the Guide and its contents.
 In addition, the Companies also adhere to the AXA UK Whistleblowing Policy, which details how employees can raise concerns where they believe there may be wrong-doing or improper conduct by senior managers, other employees, suppliers or contractors.
-This policy is overseen by the AXA UK Whistleblowers’ Champion, Peter Hazell, Non-Executive Director of AXA UK.
+This policy is overseen by the AXA UK Whistleblowers’ Champion, Peter Hazell, Non-Executive Director and UK Audit Committee Chairman of AXA UK.